 Craft Market Program

 The trainees make goods which are sold at various markets throughout the year.
 Some of the goods that are sold include candles, ceramics, bath and beauty products, seasoning blends, baking mixes, and home decor items.
 The trainees practice leadership, teamwork and problem solving skills as they work together to make these items.
-More information about the December 8-9, 2023, Christmas Market is available here.
+Remaining items still available for purchase from the 2023 Christmas Market can be found here.